-With 3 pricing plans starting at $11.99 monthly per user, Phone.com offers a VoIP solution for all budgets and companies, ranging from solopreneurs to SMBs to enterprise businesses.
+With 3 pricing plans starting at $11.99 monthly per user, Phone.com offers a VoIP solution for all budgets and companies, ranging from solopreneurs to enterprise businesses.

 But how does Phone.com stack up against competitors?

-This article will outline Phone.com alternatives, comparing features, pricing, pros, and cons.
+This article will outline Phone.com alternatives, comparing features, pricing, strengths, and what they’re missing.

 Best Phone.com Alternatives

 - RingCentral MVP

 - Vonage Business